ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 | petal length (cm) |    0.0     |
 | petal width (cm)  |    1.0     |

-which returns values based on the (normalized) total reduction of the criterion brought by each feature.
+which returns value based on the (normalized) total reduction of the criterion brought by each feature.

 <br>
 Now, for hyperparameter optimization, let's start with grid search